Colimits in 2-dimensional slices: Change of base between lax slices

-We define the counit $\eps$ on $H$ as the morphism in $\laxslice{\CAT}{\E}$ \tr[4][5.5][0][0][l][-0.3][\eps_H][0.85]{\catfont{N}}{\D}{\E}{\widehat{\eps_H}}{\tau\st\tau\stb H}{H} given by the evaluation, as follows.
+We define the counit $\eps$ on $H$ as the morphism in $\laxslice{\CAT}{\E}$ \tr[3.6][5.1][0][0][l][-0.3][\eps_H][0.85]{\catfont{N}}{\D}{\E}{\widehat{\eps_H}}{\tau\st\tau\stb H}{H} given by the evaluation, as follows.
 An object of $\catfont{N}$ is a pair $((X,(\widehat{\alpha},\alpha)),E)$ with $(X,(\widehat{\alpha},\alpha))\in \H$ and $E\in \tau^{-1}(X)$, whereas a morphism in $\catfont{N}$ is a pair $((f,(\widehat{\Phi},\Phi)),g)$ with $(f,(\widehat{\Phi},\Phi))$ a morphism in $\H$ and $g\:E\to E'$ in $\E$ over $f$.
 We define

-Then $\widehat{\eps_H}$ is readily seen to be a functor, and $\eps_H$ is a natural transformation thanks to the commutative square that a morphism in $\H$ needs to satisfy.
+It is then easy to see that $\widehat{\eps_H}$ is a functor and $\eps_H$ is a natural transformation.
 Notice, however, that $\eps_H$ is not tight, so that we can only hope to obtain a loose adjunction.